 Natural colourants in skincare products are sweeping the industry.
 Natural cosmetics makers and even DIY skincare enthusiasts are proud of their colourful blushes and lotions, in comparison to commercial brands.
 More and more small businesses and individuals are now opting to use plant-derived oils and extract as colourants, making it safer for your skin and the environment.
 Below are a few colourant options you can try to use for your homemade skincare products.

-Mineral-based colourants can be added to soaps, bath salts, cosmetics, lip care products, and bath bombs to create shimmering, multi-faceted colour.
+Mineral-based colourants can be added to soaps, bath salts, cosmetics and bath bombs to create shimmering, multi-faceted colour.
 Mica Powder is mixed with a variety of oxides, ultramarines, and natural colourants to produce a vast colour palette.
 Pearlescent micas are popularly used in skincare products as they provide a glowing effect especially when added in mineral makeup, lotion bar, body powder and many others.

 Jojoba Wax Beads